-During 2021 and 2020 CETIN has granted to the Company a guarantee for non-fulfilment of Company's liabilities in connection with the bonds issued.
+During 2022 and 2021 CETIN granted to the Company a guarantee for non-fulfilment of Company's liabilities in connection with the bonds issued.
 The guarantee constitutes a direct and unconditional obligation of CETIN which is at all times ranked pari passu with all other present and future unsecured obligations of CETIN, save for such obligations as may be preferred by provisions of law that are both mandatory and of general application.

-Net proceeds received by the Company from bonds emission were granted in full amount to CETIN as loan (see Note 4).
+Net proceeds received by the Company from bonds emission in 2016 were granted in full amount to CETIN as loan (see Note 4).